VinceNaessens/CoGent/README.md

 The [Silent Demo][1] presents all features of the application CoGent.
 Next to this, the [User Story][2] provides more details about the users who will work with the application.
 The canvasses can be found when clicking on this [link][3].

-Final pitch slides: Found in this repositiory under PitchSlides.pdf
+Final pitch slides: Found in this repositiory under PitchSlides.pdf Value Proposition Canvase: Found in this repository under ValuePropositionCanvas.jpg

 [1]:https://youtu.be/R25ouoxh1rY "Silent Demo"
 [2]:https://youtu.be/7bckddyx9jY "User Story"